linkml/linkml/docs/schemas/models.md

         meaning: GSSO:000385
 ```

+A similar modeling concept, 'values_from' is a set of identifiers that form the possible values for the range of a slot.

 ## Subsets

 Elements of a schema can be partitioned into named [subsets](https://w3id.org/linkml/SubsetDefinition).
 These have no semantic meaning, but they can be useful for tagging parts of a schema for different purposes.